metakgp/twerp/README.md

 This is supposed to use the hercules API to update the wiki every semester with details like the courses that a professor is offering on the prof pages, and on the course pages that which prof and which slot is the course being taken.

+As of now it can add the details of time table to various courses

 ----README UNDER CONSTRUCTION-----